winitzki/talks/scala-sbt/begin-sbt.md

         - Is this version very old with no newer patches?
 Either very stable, or suspicious.
         - Does it have Scala 2.11 / 2.12 versions published?

-- Add dependencies to your project:
+- Add your required dependencies to your project's settings:

 ```scala
 libraryDependencies ++= Seq(